AjeaSmith/jira-nextjs-hono/README.md

 ## Dashboard
 - Made dashboard layout responsive on all screen sizes
 - Repsonsive open and close sidebar, routing to desired pages.

+## Workspace Form
+- Uses shadcn/react-hook-form with zod for handling form submission
+- Implement the creating a workspace server route
+- Render success and error messages with toaster